railsuser2014/openobject-doc-book-en/1/1_1_Inst_Config/1_1_Inst_Config_install.rst

 #.
 Search for a recent version of PostgreSQL (such as \ ``postgresql-8.4``\   then select it for
    installation along with its dependencies.

 #.
-Select all of OpenERP's dependences, an up-to-date list of which should be
+Select all of OpenERP's dependencies, an up-to-date list of which should be
    found in the installation documents on OpenERP's website, then click :guilabel:`Apply` to install them.